-Making it safe for children to talk and share
+Making it safe for children to talk + share

 This is why The Energy Pod is a powerful place to hang out …

-- Parents are healing through their children – they are bringing those unconscious hurty bits into awareness
+- Parents are healing through their children – bringing those unconscious hurty bits into awareness

-- Parents and children are strengthening that all important connection.
-I saw a Mum recognise in her child recently her own shame which she had unconsciously passed over.
-It was incredible.
-It’s tough sometimes, but those feelings have to come out and parents are telling me that they feel more confident and equipped to handle it when they are in The Energy Pod.
-How lovely.
+- Parents and children are strengthening their connection.
+I saw a Mum recognise in her child recently her own shame she had unconsciously passed over.
+It was incredible and those feelings have to come out.
+Parents feel more confident and equipped to handle it

-- Children openly share with me their feelings.
+- Children openly share their feelings.
 I can just sense there is steam coming off their keyboards when the chatroll goes crazy or a flurry of emojis come flying across the screen

-- Our collective energy as a group is powerful and it’s contagious.
+- Our collective energy as a group is powerful and healing.
 When one of us shifts our energy, we all do.
 When one child speaks up, they all do.
-When one parent opens up, the rest follow.
-It’s pretty loving and caring as a community.
+When one parent opens up, the rest follow

 - You get my full support.
-I’m involved a lot more than I should be.
-I read everybody’s comments during and after class.
-I respond to them.
-I follow up with an email after class and welcome discussions and questions which I answer.
-If I feel the kids or the parents need a little something extra, I will then share follow up articles or sign post them to other useful resources
+I’m involved more than I should be.
+I read and respond to all comments during and after class.
+If needed, I share articles or sign post them to other useful resources

-So many things in everyday life break connection – screens, busy schedules, work, anger, punishment…..and coming to The Energy Pod every week will help you create a habit that means you are making that a priority.
-You will be checking in on an emotional level and your child is safe, secure, seen and soothed.
-Call it preventative maintenance.
-It’s not just about attacking the problem when it is there or letting it escalate to boiling point; besides that’s messy.
+It’s not just about attacking the problem when it is there or letting it escalate to boiling point; besides that’s MESSY.
 It takes longer to unravel, costs money and is pretty pointless, when it’s avoidable.